vp-valentinpfeil/vp-valentinpfeil.github.io/content/authors/admin/_index.md

 ## About Me

-I am a Cloud Security Architect, military officer and technology enthusiast.
-My focus areas are **Confidential Computing, Cloud Security and NATO-compliant architectures**.
+I support companies **secure** their **cloud** infrastructures and **enable data protection** during use with **confidential computing**.

+My focus areas: Trusted Execution Environments (AMD SEV-SNP, AWS Nitro Enclaves, OP-TEE), remote attestation, and vault integration—for a new level of security for business-critical workloads.
+With my dual background as an IT officer in the German Armed Forces and a cloud security consultant, I combine discipline, technical expertise, and compliance knowledge (**ISO 27001**, BSI C5, **NATO D3.2**) to achieve measurable results.

+Core competencies: Cloud security architecture (AWS, Azure, OpenStack), Kubernetes and container security, infrastructure-as-code (Terraform, Helm, Kubectl), IT governance and compliance consulting.
+Available part-time for consulting, architecture design, security reviews, and proof-of-concepts in civilian industries such as healthcare, finance and Industry 4.0.

+**My mission:** building Trust in Cloud.

-Alongside my work as an officer and IT architect, I am passionate about fitness (Hyrox, calisthenics, yoga) and international collaboration.
+Alongside my work as an officer and IT architect, I am passionate about sport (Hyrox, calisthenics, yoga) and international collaboration.

-**My mission:** to apply technology responsibly in defence and society.